Playacem/javalin-gradle-shadowjar-example/README.md

 # Javalin Gradle ShadowJar Example

+**This example has been moved to the official [javalin/javalin-samples repo](https://github.com/javalin/javalin-samples).
+This repository will be archived.**

 This project demonstrates how to create a shadow jar, also known as fat jar or uber jar with the Javalin library as an example.

 ## Requirements